openSUSE/news-o-o/_posts/2011-06-17-opensuse-and-your-own-cloud.markdown

 Frank closes his blog with:

-<blockquote>I think ownCloud has the potential to become the cloud storage solution for people who donÂ´t like vendor lock-ins and care about freedom and privacy</blockquote>
+<blockquote>I think ownCloud has the potential to become the cloud storage solution for people who don´t like vendor lock-ins and care about freedom and privacy</blockquote>

 We would like to go a step further and claim that the wide variety of hosting options for ownCloud offers not only more security and privacy but also far more flexibility and, in time, lower prices than what Google, Apple, Microsoft and the other 'big boys' bring to the table.
 Combined with the excellent integration openSUSE desktops already offer with online services, openSUSE has a sunny future in the cloud.